 The city’s famed historic architecture makes a beautiful backdrop for the town’s attractions, including its cuisine, arts, culture, the signature live oaks and evocative Spanish moss.

 What’s more, Savannah is more affordable than many retirement meccas.
-The median home price in July 2022 was $278,598, according to Zillow.
+The median home price is about $269,000, according to Zillow.

 Here’s a contrarian idea: Retire to Alaska.